jubis/AkkaCrawler/README.md

 This project is for playing with Akka actors.
 It mostly demonstrates the ability of Actors to keep state in concurrent processing.

-Also works as a demo for resource handling with actors: it uses a router to spin a set amount of actors that does their processing in a single thread and thus enables the router to handle the amount of concurrent activity.
-Since using blocking actors is an anti-pattern, the sole purpose of the router+blocking thing is to prevent the system from using eternal amount of threads - as if the actors were a fixed set of separate computing instances, say Heroku Dynos, between whom the tasks should be divided.
+Also works as a demo for resource handling with actors: it uses a router to spin a set amount of actors that execute one task at a time and thus enables the router to handle the amount of concurrent activity.
+Currently the actors block to prevent concurrent tasks but that is an anti-pattern and will be replaced with a queue inside the actor.

 What it does?
 -------------